raspberrypilearning/hamster-party-cam/README.md

 6. Save and test your code.
 Your pressure senstive switch should now trigger some disco lights on the pibrella.
 The hamsters will love that!

-##Step 4: Hamster Dance
+##Step 4: Hamsters neeed Music to Dance!
-Finally let's trigger some tunes for the hamsters to dance to, by dlownloading an Mp3 file and playing it using omxplayer.
+Finally let's trigger some tunes for the hamsters to dance to, by downloading an Mp3 file and playing it using omxplayer.
+You can use your own mp3's if you transfer them to your Raspberry Pi, just change the name of the file in the code.

 ###Activity Checklist:
 1. First you will need to put an mp3 onto your Raspberry Pi.
 You can do this either by connecting it to the internet and typing the following line into LXTerminal: